RichardBradley/liquibase.github.com/index.md

                 <p>
                     Liquibase Pro offers expert help and support from the creators or Liquibase, so you don’t have to go it alone.
                     <br><br>
-                    Liquibase Pro also adds capabilities that enhance and extend the base open source features, such as adding functions to change sets for updating procedural database code.
+                    Liquibase Pro also adds capabilities that enhance and extend the base open source features, such as adding functions to XML change sets for updating procedural database code.
                     <br><br>
                     <em>Try it free for 14 days.</em>
                 </p>
             </div>
             <div class="lb-choose-path__path__button">
-                <a href="https://download.liquibase.org/" class="cta cta--block">Learn More</a>
+                <a href="https://download.liquibase.org/" class="cta cta--block">Get Liquibase Pro</a>
             </div>
         </div>
     </div>